containers/dnsname/README_PODMAN.md

 ## Build and install

 1. using git, clone the *github.com/containers/dnsname* repository.
+2. make binaries -- this will generate the binary file of the project into ./bin
-2. make install PREFIX=/usr -- this will install the dnsname plugin into /usr/libexec/cni where your CNI plugins should already exist.
+3. make install PREFIX=/usr -- this will install the dnsname plugin into /usr/libexec/cni where your CNI plugins should already exist.

 ## Configure a CNI network for Podman